Man accused of soliciting undercover officer who posed as 14-year-old girl

 The officer, who works with the South Florida Internet Crimes Against Children task force, told Thomas she was 14 years old.

-Police say Thomas sent the officer two photos of himself and had a sexually explicit conversations with the undercover officer through text messages and a phone call.
+Police said Thomas sent the officer two photos of himself and had a sexually explicit conversations with the undercover officer through text messages and a phone call.

-On January 26, 2021, Thomas agreed to meet the undercover officer at a public park.
+Thomas agreed to meet the undercover officer Jan.
+26 at a public park.

 When he arrived at the park, undercover agents arrested him.

-Leo David Thomas is charged with 2 counts of solicitation of a minor, 1 count of using a 2-way communication device to facilitate a felony, and 1 count of traveling to meet a minor.
+Leo David Thomas is facing two counts of solicitation of a minor, one count of using a two-way communication device to facilitate a felony and one count of traveling to meet a minor.

 Scripps Only Content 2021